raditya1117/HoneyBadger/fastapi-testing/article.md

 1. The `attach_payload` function takes the payload of the API request and a Request object as its input.
 2. Inside the `attach_payload` function, we will assign the payload of the API request to the state.payload parameter of the Request object.
-3. After execution the attach_payload function returns the original payload of the API request..
+3. After execution the attach_payload function returns the original payload of the API request.

 The attach_payload function looks as follows:
 ```py